hackclub/hackclub/workshops/rails_notes/README.md

 - We generated a "scaffold", which includes a model, controller, views, and a few other things.
 - We made a model called `Note` that has two attributes, `name` and `content`.
 Both of these attributes are of type `text` (you could also use `number`, `datetime`, etc).

-Before seeing what Rails has put together, run another command: `rails db:migrate`.
+Before seeing what Rails has put together, run `rails db:migrate` again.
 This will set up the `Note` model in the database.

-Now click *Run Project*, *Preview*, and add `/notes` to the end of the URL!
-It should look like this:
+In your Preview, add `notes` to the end of the URL box, so it says `https://projects-yourname.c9users.io/notes`, and press enter.

 ![](img/rails-3.png)

-Click on "New Note", write in the boxes, and click "Create Note".
+Here's your basic app!
+Click on "New Note", write in the boxes, and submit the form with the "Create Note" button.
 Your note has been saved in the database!
 Click "Back" and you'll see it in your note list.
 Pretty cool, right? 😀 You can edit your note or destroy (delete) it, and add more notes.

-This isn't required, but poke around and read some of the files Rails wrote for you.
+It's not required, but poke around and read some of the files Rails wrote for you.
 What's in your model (`app/models/note.rb`)?
 What about your controller (`app/controllers/notes_controller.rb`)?
 The views (`app/views/notes/index.html.erb`, `app/views/notes/show.html.erb`)?
-Read some of the code, and don't worry if you can't yet understand it all.
+Read some of the code, even if you can't yet understand it all.

 ___